pombase/website/src/docs/faq/how-can-i-identify-all-of-the-genes-that-affect-a-process.md

 recommend searching for both GO and FYPO terms relevant to the process.

-As described in the [FAQ on GO and FYPO annotations](/faq/why-are-some-genes-abnormal-phenotype-annotated-corresponding-go-process-while-others-are-not), PomBase curators annotate all genes with phenotypes that affect a process, whereas GO annotations are restricted to genes whose products act directly in a process or its regulation.
+As described in the [FAQ on GO and FYPO annotations](/faq/why-are-some-genes-abnormal-phenotype-annotated-corresponding-go-process-while-others-are-not),
+${database_name} curators annotate all genes with phenotypes that affect a process, whereas GO annotations are restricted to genes whose products act directly in a process or its regulation.
 By querying for genes annotated to either a GO term or a FYPO term, you can find genes with